Chheangseng/tcs-react-virtualize-data/README.md

 # tcs-react-virtualize-data

 **tcs-react-virtualize-data** is a React library for efficiently rendering large datasets by virtualizing and loading data piece by piece.
-It ensures optimal performance by rendering only the visible data and dynamically loading more as needed.
+It ensures optimal performance by rendering only the visible data and dynamically loading more when function are called.

 ---